All prices quoted are in

 A lengthy introductory section retraces the historical development of the Malgache railway system, as illustrated with photographs taken between 1900 and 1990.
 Then, a recently completed journey of discovery takes the viewer over the three railway lines which fall under the Madarail operation: Tananarive - Tamatave, which links the capital city to the major port on the east coast; Moramanga - Lac Alaotra and lastly Tananarive - Antsirabe, this latter route crossing over the central highlands, where the line altitude exceeds 1600m.
 Freight trains, powered by both French and more recent Chinese diesels, constitute the majority of traffic, but we have the opportunity to also travel on mixed consists and also a superbly restored Micheline rail car, which is used for tourist excursions.

-East Coast line plays an indispensable role in providing a train service
+Coast line plays an indispensable role in providing a train service for

 which has been deprived of any other means of communication.
 Outward and

 return mixed train trips, on alternate days, result in a veritable